Resource management sucks.

 Collaborative resource manager:

 From now on, let others directly edit resource files (localizations, images, icons, colors, fonts, configurations, and app icons) that previously were only editable by developers.
 All you have to do is use the keys, as usual, Respresso will take care of everything else.

 Respresso automatically converts resources to the required formats to take care of platform-specific details.
 Currently, it supports commonly used formats of Android, iOS, and Web platforms, but you can easily extend it with your own converters.

-You can download the converted files as a zip, or automate the process via our Android Gradle plugin, iOS CLI, or npm package.
-Setting up these tools takes about 5 minutes, but in return, you will never have to manually update your resource files again.
-In addition, you can use our sync clients with CI/CD tools.
+You can download the converted files as a zip, or automate the process via the Respresso CLI.
+Setting up these tools takes less then 5 minutes, but in return, you will never have to manually update your resource files again.
+In addition, you can also use the CLI with CI/CD tools.

 Respresso doesn’t require modifications in your code/implementation, you don’t need to learn a new lib, just use the resources files as you used them before.
 You can also commit the synced files to your own VCM (eg.: git).
 Your project is completely independent of Respresso’s services, you can stop using our editor and carry on with all the downloaded files.